Can Dogs Eat Cheerios

 Cheerios are a mass produced food for humans and that means that they are made with processed ingredients.
 Processed foods are not really a great option for anyone but, certainly not your dog.
 Try to avoid giving him anything that uses artificial colors, preservatives, or other additives as they serve no nutritional benefit to your dog.

-RELATED: Can Dogs Have Avocados
+RELATED: Can Dogs Eat Kiwi

 Overall, Cheerios as an occasional training treat are not going to harm your pooch, but they are not going to benefit him either.
 They are never meant to be given as a meal for your pooch and if possible, should be avoided.
 High-quality and high-protein kibble and treats are much better options!